chjj/blessed/README.md

 - **bottom**, **rbottom** - bottom offset, always zero.
 - **grabKeys** - whether the focused element grabs all keypresses.
 - **lockKeys** - prevent keypresses from being received by any element.
+- **hover** - the currently hovered element. only set if mouse events are bound.

 ##### Events: